Karenponomarev42450/notes/README.md

 - Today's programming wisdom: "Simplicity is the ultimate sophistication.
 In software development, strive to write clean and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember, you're not just writing code for computers to execute; you're writing it for humans to read, understand, and modify in the future."

 This encapsulates the importance of clear, concise coding practices that prioritize readability and scalability over clever or convoluted solutions.
 It's a reminder to continuously refine your craft towards creating elegant solutions that stand the test of time and adapt to evolving requirements.

+# 2024-02-28
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying real bottlenecks.
+Remember that simplicity and clarity enhance debugging, testing, and collaboration – qualities often more crucial than micro-optimizations."

+In practice, this means understanding that while efficiency is important, it should not come at the expense of code quality and understandability.
+Strive to strike a balance between performance and maintainability, always keeping in mind that the costliest part of software development is often maintenance, not execution time.